DidactHQ/didact-docs/docs/core-concepts/flows/flows-overview.md

 }
 ```

-Because of how `ConfigureAsync` is used in Didact Engine, this will not adversely affect the platform, and since `CompletedTask` represents an already-completed `Task`, .NET is not actually scheduling a continuation against a `TaskScheduler` when it is referenced.
+Normally, it is not recommended to make a method default asynhronous if it only runs synchronously, but because of how `ConfigureAsync` is used in Didact Engine, this will not adversely affect the platform, and since `CompletedTask` represents an already-completed `Task`, .NET is not actually scheduling a continuation against a `TaskScheduler` when it is referenced.
 Instead, the code essentially runs as if it's synchronous while still satisfying the method signature.

+In other words, I'm telling you not to worry about it.

 ### ExecuteAsync